d4rks70rm/AquariumController/README.md

 # AquariumController
-Aquarium Controller using nodeMCU and MQTT
+Controll an Aquarium punp, light and temperature using nodeMCU and MQTT